rpa-dev/rpa-website/src/pages/programs/index.md

     - image: /img/IMG_4.jpg
       heading: 2 Year Olds
       text: >
-        Twos classes start at 9:15am and end at 12 noon.
+        Twos mixed-aged group classes start at 9:15am and end at 12 noon.
 There is an optional lunch bunch to extend the day to 1pm. ;;Two days a week (T/Th)
     - image: /img/RLWP-daily-schedule.jpg
       heading: 3 Year Olds
       text: >
-        Threes classes start at 9:15am and end at 12 noon.
+        Threes mixed-age group classes start at 9:15am and end at 12 noon.
 There is an optional lunch bunch to extend the day to 1pm. ;;Three days a week (T/W/Th) ;;Four days a week (M/T/W/Th)
     - image: /img/RWLP-classes-fours.jpg
-      heading: 4 Year Olds
+      heading: 4/5 Year Olds
       text: >
-        Fours classes start at 9:15am and end at 1pm on T/W/Th and includes lunch if the Extended Day Option is chosen.
+        Fours/Fives mixed-age group classes start at 9:15am and end at 1pm on T/W/Th and includes lunch if the Extended Day Option is chosen.
 On Monday, class ends at 12 noon. ;;Four days a week (M/T/W/Th)

         If your child is NOT participating in the Extended Day Program, their schedule is Monday-Thursday from 9:15 am to 12 pm.